-Wiring Note: We recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit the panel and regulator 'spades' and this size also suits our cable entry box (as does larger cable too).
+Wiring Note: Where possible we recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit regular 'spades' and this size also suits our cable entry box (as does larger cable too).
 You can of course go up in size but then you'll have to use solder terminals.

 Going down in size may mean lower charge rates in lower light conditions so not so good.
 We think 3mm is too small but in practice the more readily available 4.5mm² may be fine for some people.
 If needed you can bind tape around it to give extra sealing through the cable entry box glands - only if required.
 Our own choice was 6mm² and we can highly recommend that, our cable entry box listed below is suitable for that size too.

 Wiring exposed on the roof should be a UV resistant grade or simply in a sheath of some sort.

 Please do for help and advice - it's this customer service that sets us apart!

 Elektroblok?
 These units often provide for Solar connection so if utilising that you don't always need a one of our regulators.
 Many of these systems can be by-passed without problem though; our own Hymer has a Veetech regulator feeding direct to the batteries without problems - it works extremely well in fact.
 But the are three Elektrobloks known to object to this, EBLs 101, 220, 264.
 These have been known to shut down the 12v system when seeing an alternative charge voltage at the battery.
 In this case it is necessary to connect panels via a Schaudt regulator and Electroblock leads, these aren't much dearer than a standard regulator and of course also use the vehicle's display panel to show amps in.
-We can point you towards a source and can supply if ordering a system from us.
+We can point you towards a source and may be able to supply if ordering a system from us.

 You may also be interested in ...